-The Texas Workforce system is composed of the workforce programs, services, and initiatives administered by eight agencies and 28 local workforce boards, as well as independent school districts, community and technical colleges, and local adult education providers.
-System partners are responsible for the delivery of 23programs and services focused on education, workforce education, and workforce training for adults, adults with barriers and youth.
+The Texas Workforce system is composed of the workforce programs, services, and initiatives administered by eight agencies and 28 Local Workforce Development Boards (Boards), as well as independent school districts, community and technical colleges, and local adult education providers.
+System partners are responsible for the delivery of 23 programs and services focused on education, workforce education, and workforce training for adults, adults with barriers and youth.